 participating State or Territory means any other State or a Territory in which a corresponding law is in force.

-[Regulation 54M inserted in Gazette 3 Apr 2007 p.
+[Regulation 54M inserted: Gazette 3 Apr 2007 p.
 1500-1.]

 54N.
 Corresponding laws

 A law of another State or a Territory specified in the Table to this regulation is declared to be a corresponding law for the purposes of this Division.